Black Holes as Non-Abelian Anyon Condensates: Implications for the Information Paradox

-This framework offers a new angle on the black hole information paradox.
-Since the Hawking radiation arises from transitions between discrete states of the condensate, and not from entangled pair creation across the horizon, the emitted radiation is nonthermal and potentially information carrying.
-The evaporation process remains unitary, governed by the algebraic structure of the topological degrees of freedom rather than by semiclassical field theory in curved spacetime.
-In this sense, the information paradox is not addressed by subtle correlations in near thermal radiation but is reframed in a fundamentally different microscopic mechanism: the fusion dynamics of a non-Abelian anyon condensate confined to the horizon.
+This framework offers a new angle on the black hole information problem.
+Since radiation arises from transitions between discrete states of the condensate, rather than from entangled pair creation across a semiclassical horizon, the emitted radiation need not be exactly Planckian and can, in principle, carry information about the underlying fusion degrees of freedom.
+Evaporation is thus described in terms of information-carrying transitions between horizon microstates, governed by the algebraic structure of the topological degrees of freedom rather than by semiclassical field theory in curved spacetime.
+In this sense, the information problem is not addressed through subtle correlations in near-thermal radiation but is reframed in terms of a fundamentally different microscopic mechanism: the fusion dynamics of a non-Abelian anyon condensate confined to the horizon shell.

 Our approach connects to earlier ideas linking black hole entropy to microscopic degrees of freedom living on or near the horizon.
 Like the membrane paradigm \cite{thorne1986black} and Carlip’s conformal boundary analysis \cite{carlip1999black}, we localize information to the horizon, but in a manifestly nonlocal, topologically ordered form.
-Logarithmic corrections to the Bekenstein–Hawking formula, derived in loop quantum gravity \cite{kaul2000logarithmic} and string theory \cite{sen2013logarithmic}, emerge naturally from our model through fusion-based counting and a discrete mass spectrum.
-Unlike models relying on near-horizon field modes, the non-Abelian condensate provides a unitary, finite-dimensional structure that provides an alternative to entanglement-based derivations of entropy.
+Logarithmic corrections to the Bekenstein--Hawking formula, derived in loop quantum gravity \cite{kaul2000logarithmic} and string theory \cite{sen2013logarithmic}, emerge naturally from our model through fusion-based counting and a discrete mass spectrum.
+Unlike models relying on near-horizon field modes, the non-Abelian condensate provides a finite-dimensional microscopic structure that does not invoke bulk entanglement across the horizon.

-Entanglement-based models aim to resolve the information paradox by encoding correlations in the Hawking radiation.
-The Page curve \cite{page1993information} and recent replica wormhole constructions \cite{almheiri2019entropy, penington2020entanglement} recover unitarity statistically, but retain a semiclassical bulk picture.
-Our approach achieves unitarity through discrete, horizon-localized transitions governed by topological data, without invoking entanglement across the horizon or modifying semiclassical geometry.
+Entanglement-based models aim to reconcile black hole evaporation with unitarity by encoding correlations in the Hawking radiation.
+The Page curve \cite{page1993information} and recent replica wormhole constructions \cite{almheiri2019entropy,penington2020entanglement} recover unitarity at the level of coarse-grained entropy, but retain a semiclassical bulk description.
+The present approach instead attributes the relevant microscopic degrees of freedom to a discrete, horizon-localized condensate, without invoking entanglement across the horizon or modifying the exterior semiclassical geometry.